der-mur/book1-zynq-intro/README.md

 1. **Vivado HLx plus Vitis IDE** (Vivado-Vitis IDE Flow.pdf); For Xilinx software versions >= 2020.1.
 (Note that Vivado HLx has been rebranded as Vivado ML Edition in June 2021.)

 An optional guide for preparing the Zybo-Z7-20/10 platform is also provided ("Prepare Board Files.pdf").

+**Update 26th September 2021: TCL Flow added:**
+If the reader does not want to build the FPGA project in IP Integrator, they can instead use a TCL flow.
+This flow implements the design as far as the hardware hand-off stage; refer to ***TCL Flow.pdf*** for a comprehensive description.

 ### Host Applications
 The host applications developed in Chapter 15 of the textbook are also provided in the *host_apps* directory.
 Currently, LabVIEW and Python examples are provided: